funmaker/Hybooru/README.md

 [Changelog](CHANGELOG.md)

 Hybooru uses its own PostgreSQL database, populated using metadata from Hydrus' SQLite database.
-Files are not cloned and served directly from Hydrus's database.
+Files are not cloned and instead served directly from Hydrus's database.
 You need to regenerate the Hybooru's database every time you want to update it.
 Make sure to properly configure `configs.json` file. **Stop Hydrus when you regenerate HyBooru' database if you plan to use live Hydrus' database (use hydrus backup instead if